Transformative Low Carbon and Climate Resilient Pathways of Costa Rica

 State of implementation/results

-• Six small-scale coastal fishing and aquaculture value chains were defined and analysed in detail.
-Based on this, holistic improvement plans are under design and key interventions are being identified.
+• Five small-scale coastal fishing and aquaculture value chains were prioritised.
+Based on this prioritisation, ten holistic improvement plans were developed.

-• Local strategies for the protection and restoration of mangroves are currently being validated and concretized.
-Local stakeholders (including fishing communities, women's cooperatives and other grassroots organizations) are increasingly involved and trained.
+• Local restoration plans and conservation agreements for mangroves are currently being implemented.
+Local stakeholders (e.g. fishing communities, women's cooperatives and other grassroots organisations) are increasingly engaged and trained.

 Latest Update: